anujimmy/ProjectEulerSolutions/Readme.md

 004 - Largest Palindrome - product of 3 digit numbers

-005 - smallest positive number that is evenly divisible by all of the numbers from 1 to 20
+005 - smallest positive number that is evenly divisible by all of the numbers from 1 to 20(not solved)

 006 - difference between the sum of the squares of the first one hundred natural numbers and the square of the sum